ceph/ceph/doc/radosgw/federated-config.rst

  Configuring Federated Gateways
 ================================

-.. versionadded:: 0.72 Emperor
+.. versionadded:: 0.67 Dumpling

-In Ceph version 0.72 Emperor and beyond, you may configure each :term:`Ceph Object Gateway` to participate in a federated architecture, with multiple regions, and with multiple zones for a region.
+In Ceph version 0.67 Dumpling and beyond, you may configure each :term:`Ceph Object Gateway` to participate in a federated architecture, with multiple regions, and with multiple zones for a region.